Clustering Models

 • K-Means - a widely used algorithm that uses distance as the main estimate to group objects;

-• DBSCAN - a good example of density-based algorithm widely used in signal processing;
+• DBSCAN - a good example of a density-based algorithm widely used in signal processing;

 [1] Understanding K-means Clustering in Machine Learning | by Education Ecosystem (LEDU) | Towards Data Science https://towardsdatascience.com/understanding-k-means-clustering-in-machine-learning-6a6e67336aa1 – Cited 07.08.2024.